-Instead of a final exam, the course has 5 short quizzes.
-Each quiz will be available on the website for approximately 2 weeks.
+Instead of a final exam, the course has several short quizzes.
+Each quiz will be available on the website until the last day of class (Friday, December 3, 2021).
 If you have any issues or need extra time to complete a quiz, please let me know as soon as possible.